DLonSC19/DLonSC19.github.io/README.md

 ### Paper Submission

-Authors are invited to submit unpublished, original work with a minimum of 6 pages and a maximum of 12 pages in single column text with LNCS style.
-All submissions should be in [ACM conference format ](https://www.acm.org/publications/proceedings-template) and submitted using [Linklings].
+Authors are invited to submit unpublished, original work with a maximum of 6 pages in [ACM conference format ](https://www.acm.org/publications/proceedings-template) and submitted using [Linklings].

 ### Organizing Committee